-Adoption of pro-rata vesting would place the Company at a disadvantage in the competition for executive talent by eroding the value to participants of their equity compensation.
+Adoption of pro-rata vesting would not only cause a misalignment of interests, it would also put the Company at a competitive disadvantage in securing talent as it would erode the value to participants of their equity compensation relative to the practices of many competing potential employers.
 With pro-rata vesting, a portion of each equity award would be at risk of forfeiture in the event of a change in control.
 Participants would thus face a risk of loss that would make each award less valuable.
-The Committee strongly believes that the structure of our equity compensation should be consistent across all participants, so the proposed change would reduce the value of equity compensation for all of the nearly 4,800 participants in the plan.
-Compensating each of these participants for the loss of value in their awards would entail significant costs, which could be avoided only by risking the loss of valuable employees to competitors.
-On the other hand, the costs of acceleration on a change-incontrol termination are incurred only if there is actually a change in control and only for those employees who actually are terminated.
+Because the Committee strongly believes that the structure of our equity compensation should be consistent across all participants, the proposed change would reduce the value of equity compensation for all of the over 6,000 participants in the plan.
+This would create two undesirable options for the Company:

+either commit to incur the considerable cost of compensating each of these participants for the loss of value in their awards, or forgo doing so but at the risk of losing valuable employees to competitors.
+On the other hand, the costs of acceleration on a change-in-control that the proposal seeks to avoid, would be incurred only if there is actually a change in control and only for those employees who actually are terminated.
 The proposal therefore places the Company at a competitive disadvantage with respect to many employees in order to save costs that are only speculative at best and may only be incurred with respect to a relative few.